 Fortunately, the masses of data is also your friend.
 Too much information makes you anonymous again, as various links to your name or references to your electronic persona muddies the water quite a bit.

-The problem is thus: How do you get the right and relevant information about you out there and available to clients and potential employers and not the nonsense and mire?
+The problem is this: How do you get the right and relevant information about you out there and available to clients and potential employers and not the nonsense and mire?

 To be successful today, people need the right information at the right time.